brightcove/brightcove-player-sdk-ios-omniture/README.md

     * `BrightcoveAMC.framework` / `BrightcoveAMC.xcframework`
 1. On the "Build Settings" tab of your application target:
     * Ensure that `-ObjC` has been added to the "Other Linker Flags" build setting.
-1. Download Adobe Marketing Cloud following Adobe's [instructions][adobemarketingcloud] and add `AdobeMobileLibrary.a` to your project.
+1. Download Adobe Marketing Cloud following Adobe's [instructions][adobemarketingcloud] and add `AdobeMobile.xcframework` to your project.
-1. Download Adobe Video Heartbeat following Adobe's [instructions][adobevideoheartbeat] and add `VideoHeartbeat.a` to your project.
+1. Download Adobe Video Heartbeat following Adobe's [instructions][adobevideoheartbeat] and add `MediaSDK.xcframework` to your project.
 1. Add the Marketing Cloud and Video Heartbeat header folders to the Header Search Path settings of your project.
 1. (**Universal Framework** only) On the "Build Phases" tab, add a "Run Script" phase with the command `bash ${BUILT_PRODUCTS_DIR}/${FRAMEWORKS_FOLDER_PATH}/BrightcoveAMC.framework/strip-frameworks.sh`.
 Check "Run script only when installing".
 This will remove unneeded architectures from the build, which is important for App Store submission.
 1. (**Apple Silicon** only) On the "Build Settings" tab of your application target: